The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 DAY 9 – KOH LANTA 4-ISLAND TOUR

-Spend Day 9 of your 2-week trip to Thailand out to sea on an incredible 4-Island Snorkeling Tour.
-Traditional Thai longtail boats are used to take participants on a seafaring adventure in the Andaman Sea.
 The full-day trip includes four snorkeling spots and the famed Emerald Cave, which you can swim through to a hidden tropical oasis.
-Of all the Thailand tourist attractions, the 4-Island Boat Tour ranks as one of our favorites.
+Of all the Thailand tourist attractions we have experienced over the years, the 4-Island Boat Tour still ranks as one of our favorites.
 Book it now!

 DAY 10 – BEACH DAY ON KOH LANTA

 On Day 10 of your 2-Week Thailand Tour, spend the day at the beach.
 Walk the complete 2-mile stretch of crescent sand from end-to-end, dipping into the sea when it gets too warm.
 For a different beach vibe, hail a tuk tuk and ride north to Phra Ae Long Beach (aka Long Beach).
-The powder-white sand beach is fronted by chic resorts and feels slightly more refined than Klong Khong.
+The powder-white sand beach is fronted by chic resorts and feels slightly more upscale than Klong Khong.

 DAY 11 – KOH LANTA DISCOVERY